Blog

 Auditability

-During a regulatory review, an ethical framework enables training organisation to demonstrate that its digital processes were designed for fairness and accuracy, rather than just speed.
+During a regulatory review, an ethical web AI framework enables training organisations to demonstrate that their digital processes were designed for fairness and accuracy, rather than just speed.

 Maintaining a Steady Flow in Training Environments